AdobeDocs/cis-photoshop-api-docs/src/pages/features/photoshop/examples/index.md

 ]}'
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).
+This is illustrated in [Example 6](#example-6-fetch-the-status).

 ## Example 2: /documentOperations

 This example section will provide information and samples to demonstrate the use of `/documentOperations` API to work with Text Layers in particular.
-Please refer to the [The add, edit and delete objects](#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a text layer.
+Please refer to the [The add, edit and delete objects](../supported-features/#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a text layer.

-### Sample 2.1: Making a text layer edit
+### Sample 1: Making a text layer edit

 ```shell
 curl -X POST \